Home > Information

-- Members promote the values of lifelong learning and the positive attributes of belonging to a U3A.
+- We promote the values of lifelong learning while having fun and enjoying life.

 - No qualifications are sought or offered.
 Learning is for its own sake, with enjoyment being the prime motive, not qualifications or awards.

-- Each U3A is a mutual aid organisation, operationally independent but a member of The Third Age Trust, which requires adherence to the guiding principles of the U3A movement.
+- Each u3a is a mutual aid organisation, operationally independent but a member of The Third Age Trust, which requires adherence to the guiding principles of the u3a movement.

-- No payments are made to members for services rendered to any U3A.
+- No payments are made to members for services rendered to any u3a.

-- Each U3A is self-funded with membership subscriptions and costs kept as low as possible.
+- Each u3a is self-funded with membership subscriptions and costs kept as low as possible.

-- Outside financial assistance should only be sought if it does not imperil the integrity of the U3A movement.
+- Outside financial assistance should only be sought if it does not imperil the integrity of the u3a movement.